Greginkansas/-openhab-openhab1wiki/Plugwise-Binding.md

 > * In OH1 all Plugwise binding configuration keys are prefixed with `plugwise:`.
 In OH2 this prefix is optional.
 > * In OH2 you can also configure the Stick in Paper UI via `Configuration > Bindings > Plugwise Binding > Configure`.
 > * To determine the serial port in Linux, insert the Stick, then execute the `dmesg` command.
 The last few lines of the output will contain the USB port of the Stick (e.g. `ttyUSB0`).
 In Windows the Device Manager lists it in the `Ports (COM & LPT)` section.
+> * On some Linux distributions (e.g. Raspbian) an OS restart may be required before the Stick is properly configured.
+> * To access the serial port of the Stick on Linux, the user running openHAB needs to be part of the 'dialout' group.
+E.g. for the user 'openhab' issue the following command: `sudo adduser openhab dialout`

 ### Device configuration